ibz0q/better-moment-card/README.md

 Refresh your browser and the plugin will load.

-## Configuration
+# Configuration

-### Minimal required config:
+### Minimum
 ```Yaml
 type: custom:better-moment-card
 moment:
   - format: HH:mm:ss
 ```

-The card has no default styling applied so it may look bare, you can use the parentStyle on either the root or individual moments, as explained below and more in the DOM tree section.
+This will have no default styling applied to it so it may look bare.

+1. Either apply styling using the parentStyle

+2. Use example style below to help you.

 ### All available options: